Salesforce is a powerful tool that can help any business create more robust marketing and sales plans.

 An integrated CRM tool like Salesforce can easily align with your marketing and automation tools to help manage marketing strategies and activities.
 This means you can use your CRM to help segment email lists and create crafted content that’s relevant to a specific audience or type of audience.

 You can create high-value marketing materials like videos and distinct direct mail pieces that generally come with a higher price tag, but with the highly detailed account information, that price can be justified.
-You have more information that helps marketers and sales people alike to understand who is more likely to be receptive to these materials and where you can earn your ROI on creating more labor intensive or more expensive marketing collateral.
+You have more information that helps marketers and salespeople alike to understand who is more likely to be receptive to these materials and where you can earn your ROI on creating more labor intensive or more expensive marketing collateral.

 More Consistent Communication

-The main point of CRM is to help businesses shift their focus to nurturing long-term relationships with their customers, as opposed to selling one product and thinking their contact is over or only reaching out when sales are lacking, as opposed to continuing to try to meet that customer’s needs over a longer period.
+The main point of CRM is to help businesses shift their focus to nurturing long-term relationships with their customers, as opposed to selling one product and thinking their contract is over or only reaching out when sales are lacking, as opposed to continuing to try to meet that customer’s needs over a longer period.

-Salesforce helps sales people monitor a customer journey more closely and makes it easy to stay in contact with customers throughout.
+Salesforce helps salespeople monitor a customer journey more closely and makes it easy to stay in contact with customers throughout.
 Account-based selling helps a sales team more successfully connect with both new and established customers, whether it’s growing the relationship through a series of emails that explain the benefits of a product or service or by offering them access to a new product that they know can help their business based on previous sales and interactions.

 Account-based selling can be a game changer for businesses, but it’s almost impossible to do effectively without a strong CRM tool.
 Salesforce can help support the customer outreach efforts and organization growth of businesses everywhere.